Xunius/MeiTingTrunk/README.md

 Major features that are still lacking (I greatly appreciate any help with any of them):

 * Format citations into various citation styles, in a format suitable to paste into word editors.
-* Full text searching inside PDFs.
 * Import from Zotero and EndNote.
 * Other document types aside articles and books.
 * Packaging into a format suitable for a few mainstream Linux package management tools.
 * Of cource, any stability or performance improvements.

-A few ideas that I'd like to hear from your opinions:

-* An embedded PDF viewer?
-* A PDF preview tab?
-* Markdown syntax support in the note tab?
-* Custom fields design in the meta data tab?

 ## Licence